collinmay/bigrobot/doc/Protocol.md

 #### 0x05: Subsystem Update

-    uint8 type; //type of the subsystem being updated uint16 token; //the token received from the R->D 0x04 (Subsystem Bind Success) packet
+    uint16 id; //the id of the subsystem being updated byte[] data;

   The rest of the packet depends upon the type of subsystem being updated.
-If a driver tries to update a subsystem that they do not have bound, the token is bad, or the type doesn't match the token, the packet is silently ignored.
+If a driver tries to update a subsystem that they do not have bound, or the specified subsystem does not exist, the packet is silently ignored.

 ##### 0x01: Skid Steer Drive